lepture/flask-oauthlib/docs/index.rst

 Flask-OAuthlib
 ==============

-Flask-OAuthlib is desinged as a replacement for Flask-OAuth.
+Flask-OAuthlib is designed as a replacement for Flask-OAuth.
 It depends on the oauthlib module.

 The client part of Flask-OAuthlib shares the same API as Flask-OAuth,